EdoriAtiri/Trivia-Api/README.md

 It is advised that you run this project in a virtual environment.
 Follow the instructions in the (python documentation)[https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/] to set up your virtual environment.

-**Installing ependencies**
+#### Installing Dependencies

 - Backend Dependency installation
-  Follow the instructions below to install the project dependencies with Python's (preferred installer program (PIP))[https://pypi.org/project/pip/].
+  Follow the instructions below to install the project dependencies with Python's (preferred installer program)[https://pypi.org/project/pip/].

 1. Change the working directory in your terminal to the backend directory > cd backend/
 2. Enter the following command > pip install -r requirements.txt